1171849121qq-hash/Vector-Informer/README.md

 - [Release contents and scope](SOURCE_RELEASE_20260918.md)
 - [Source archive checksum and file manifest](SOURCE_RELEASE_MANIFEST_20260918.json)

-The archive includes synthetic architecture checks and analytic metric tests.
-It does not include pretrained checkpoints or matched map inputs and is not a complete reproduction package.
-Upstream attribution and licenses are included; parts of the combined model have noncommercial license terms.
+The archive includes synthetic architecture checks and analytic metric tests.Upstream attribution and licenses are included; parts of the combined model have noncommercial license terms.

 ## Quick start